Osaka University of Foreign Studies: Student life

 OUFS held 2 multicultural festivals every year, which were renowned for ethnic food stalls selling various sorts of international cuisine.
 Each society at the university held performances or exhibitions.
 The summer festival's highlight was the Bon Odori, and the November festival consisted of many plays in foreign languages.

 Transportation

-The OUFS campus is located in the northern suburb in Osaka prefecture.

-The time taken between Osaka University of Foreign Studies and Rail Terminals is around an hour, depending on the mode of transport used.

-The bus leaves from the Hankyuu shopping center towards Osaka-Gaidai mae, which stops right in front of the university.
-Other buses bound for Madani Jutaku 4 are also available which stop in the nearest residential area.

-Access between OUFS and Osaka University has improved due to the extension of the Osaka Monorail.

-Owing to the recent extension of the Osaka Monorail to Saito-Nishi it takes 15 minutes by walk from the Osaka University of the Foreign Studies campus.
+Prior to its relocation to the current University of Osaka Minoh Campus, the OUFS campus was located in the northern suburb of the Ao-Madani area in Minoh City, Osaka Prefecture.
+The OUFS campus was served by a commuter bus run by Hankyu Railways departing from Senri-Chuo Station via Kita-Senri Station to the dedicated bus stop (Osaka Gaidai Mae stop) inside the OUFS campus requiring 40 minutes.